thunderbird/webext-docs/browserAction.rst

 .. api-section-annotation-hack::

-Enables the browserAction for a tab.
-By default, a browserAction is enabled.
+Enables the browserAction button for a tab.
+By default, an browserAction button is enabled.

 .. api-header::
    :label: Parameters